Chart Types Catalog

 -

-❌ Lack of collaboration control
+Lack of collaborative control

-In most BI tools, there’s little control over who builds what, where—and no traceability when dashboards go stale or break.
+In most BI tools, there’s little control over who builds what, where - and no traceability when dashboards go stale or break.

 How Edilitics Solves This